p-fassbender/note-taker/README.md

 * JavaScript
 * HTML

-with a focus on routing
+with a focus on routing and Heroku

 ---